 Visit Haute-Savoie in 7 days

 The Haute Savoie is a department rich in places and activities, and it is difficult to discover everything in a short time.
-In this article, we will offer you a 7-day itinerary that will allow you to discover as many must-see places as possible, but also more discreet spots known only by locals.
-We have established this itinerary starting from Annemasse, but you can adapt it according to your arrival location.
+In this article, we will offer you a 7-day itinerary that will allow you to discover as many must-see places as possible, but also more discreet spots known only to locals.
+We created this itinerary starting from Annemasse, but you can adapt it according to your arrival location.

-From its majestic mountains to its charming villages, through its enchanting lakes and gastronomy, each day offers a unique experience.
-Draw inspiration from this guide for a vacation full of discoveries and adventures.
+From its majestic mountains to its charming villages, passing through its enchanting lakes and gastronomy, each day offers you a unique experience.
+Get inspired by this guide for a holiday full of discoveries and adventures.

 Day 1: Yvoire – Thonon les Bains